 SW Board of Directors Nominees

 I currently work full-time for Sanford Health in Bismarck as the Lead EMS Educator.
-In addition to my full-time job, I also work for Bowman and Standing Rock Ambulance on an as needed basis as well as assist ambulance services in SW North Dakota through REMSA based in Dickinson.
+In addition to my full-time job, I also work for Dickinson Ambulance and Bowman Ambulance on an as needed basis as well, to assist ambulance services in North Dakota through REMSA, based in Dickinson.
 I currently reside in Bismarck after moving here from Sioux Falls, SD in 2011.
 I started my EMS career as an EMT at my local volunteer ambulance in Garretson, SD in 2006.
 I became a Paramedic in 2009 after graduating from the Avera McKennan School of EMS, and have enjoyed being a part of many rural and urban EMS systems in the Dakotas.

 It is clear that EMS plays a vital role in the lives of the people that we serve, especially those in our rural settings.
-If elected I want to ensure North Dakota develops a sustainable model for EMS, as well as help EMS professionals, like yourselves, to continue providing superior care in the most effective manner possible to the residents and visitors of North Dakota.
+If re-elected I want to ensure North Dakota develops a sustainable model for EMS, as well as help EMS professionals, like yourselves, to continue providing superior care in the most effective manner possible to the residents and visitors of North Dakota.